DixitPatel/website/content/wisdom/Quotes.md

 title = "Quotes"
 +++

-I often come across inspirational content/quotes on various blog posts, HackerNews, reddit etc that I keep stockpiling into my Evernote.
+I often come across inspirational content/quotes on youtube, blog posts, HackerNews, etc that I keep stockpiling into my Evernote.
 Below are tidbits from this diary of growing wisdom.
 Hope you like them!

 * **Bill Gates**<br>